-However, by shifting your mindset and not completely abandoning healthy habits (yes, it’s possible even during the holidays), your emotional, mental and physical well-being doesn’t have to take a beating.
+However, by shifting your mindset and not completely abandoning healthy habits (yes, it’s possible even during the holidays), your emotional, mental and physical well-being won’t take such a beating.

-While we tend to think of others during the holidays, Michael Davis, a chaplain at Baylor Jack and Jane Hamilton Heart and Vascular Hospital who has studied depression, recommends taking time to focus on yourself.
+While we tend to think of others during the holidays, you shouldn’t neglect your own personal needs.
+Michael Davis, a chaplain at Baylor Jack and Jane Hamilton Heart and Vascular Hospital who has studied depression, recommends taking time to focus on yourself.

-“I think maintaining a sense of balance and focusing on the things important to you…having a steady sense of pleasure and accomplishment is really, really important to our own relaxation,” Davis said.
+“I think maintaining a sense of balance and focusing on the things important to you, and having a steady sense of pleasure and accomplishment is really, really important to our own relaxation,” Davis said.

-To help keep from getting overwhelmed, Davis has a quick and easy idea to use as you plan for the holidays.
+To help keep you from getting overwhelmed, try this quick and easy idea as you plan for the holidays.
 Get a sheet of paper and divide it into four columns.
 From left to right, label the columns: